Vietnam.vn - Nền tảng quảng bá Việt Nam

 From snake village to tourist village

-Báo Nhân dânBáo Nhân dân20/12/2024
+Báo Nhân dânBáo Nhân dân19/12/2024

-Here, visitors can explore the history of the craft village and its snake products.
-Among them, the most notable products are snake products soaked in wine to improve health.
+Here, visitors can explore the history of the craft village and the products made from snakes.
+Among these, snake-infused liquors, believed to improve health, attract much attention.

-Mr. Ngo Van Duong, who is in charge of the Le Mat Exhibition House, shared that the exhibition space was established to promote products made from snakes - a characteristic of the craft village.
+Mr. Ngo Van Duong, who is in charge of overseeing the Le Mat Exhibition House, shared that the exhibition space was established to promote products made from snakes – a characteristic feature of the craft village.
 Mr. Duong affirmed that this is the first destination for tourists who want to explore products made from snakes.

 Source: https://nhandan.vn/tu-lang-ran-den-lang-du-lich-am-thuc-post851460.html